ncoghlan/misc/notes/python3/questions_and_answers.rst

   use Python 2 or Python 3?"

 At the start of the migration, the answer to all of those questions was *obviously* "Python 2".
-Right now (January 2013), the answer is "either is a reasonable choice, although context may favour Python 2".
-With the release of Python 3.4 in 2014, the obvious answer *should* become "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
+Right now (March 2014), I believe the answer is "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
 Possible compelling reasons include "I am teaching the course to maintainers of an existing Python 2 code base", "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (although that last is also changing on the *vendor*